holam1hk/Scorpio-Docs/docs/source/code_structure.rst

 SPH?

-..
-Column-major order is used in Fortran!!!
+.. warning:: Column-major order is used in Fortran!!!

 Input file
 ``TestSuite.f90``